kdenning/counter-projection-4/README.md

 If you want to see all the questions used in the survey, you can check them out in the word document titled "Survey exported from Qualtrics."

-The OSF pre-registration is embargoed until https://osf.io/dzth5/.
-The link is here once it is available to see predictions:
+The OSF pre-registration is currently embargoed.
+Once available, predictions will be available at the following link:  https://osf.io/dzth5/